williaml4292/sep-10-freedom-project/tool/learning-log.md

 There doesn't seem to be any way to change the value of a variable using `if``else` statements, which limits the use of dynamic content.

+It could be that `liquid` should be used with javascript, so as I don't know javascript yet, it might not be usable.

  <!--